Donate

 To make a donation towards the legal fees incurred by the landowner defendants in a case brought by the Maine rockweed industry.

-SUPPORT THE MAINE COAST PROTECTION FUND
+SUPPORT THE MAINE COAST PROTECTION FUND!

-1. DONATE ONLINE, or
+1. DONATE ONLINE, via CETL’s paypal account;

 OR

-DONATE by CHECK directly to defendant Robin Hadlock Seeley, PO Box R, Pembroke ME 04666.
-Dr. Seeley maintains a bank account at Bangor Savings Bank exclusively for this fund, from which she draws payments for attorney invoices.
-NOT tax-deductible.
+Dr. Seeley maintains a bank account at Bangor Savings Bank exclusively for this fund, from which she draws payments for attorney invoices for representing the 7 defendants.

 April 2021: Seven landowners were sued by rockweed industry members for exercising their first amendment right to contact Marine Patrol when their rockweed was harvested without their permission, OR for instructing other landowners about their rights to protect rockweed from harvest under the 2019 Maine Supreme Court Ross decision.